History of Zhengzhou: Republic of China and PRC era

 After the foundation of the Republic of China, in 1913 Zhengzhou changed from being a territory directly administered from the capital, (直隶州zhílìzhōu), to Zhengzhou County (郑州县).
 In 1920 the Henan Provincial Legislature proposed the set-up of a trading port in the city then in February 1923 the Jinguan Railway came to a halt during the communist-led "27 Major Strike" (二七大罢工), which originated in Zhengzhou but was quickly resolved.
 In March the same year, the State Affairs Conference of the Beiyang Government officially approved the creation of a trading port at Zhengzhou and established a government commercial office to run it.
 By 1927, the newly founded "Travel Magazine" (旅行杂志) published in Shanghai, was already describing Zhengzhou as a 'major northern Chinese metropolis'.
 Zhengzhou was elevated to city status by warlord Feng Yuxiang in 1928, then in 1931, following the military confrontation between Chiang Kai-shek, Yan Xishan and Feng during the Central Plains War, Zhengzhou once more became a county.
 During the Second Sino-Japanese War, on June 9, 1938, to stop the westward advance of the Japanese Army along the Longhai Railway, Nationalist KMT troops blew up the dikes along the south bank of the Yellow River at Huayuankou (花园口) causing the 1938 Yellow River flood.

-The Nationalist Government set up an official Zhengzhou Appeasement Office (郑州绥靖公署) in January 1946 at the Luzu Temple (吕祖庙) then in October 1948 the People's Liberation Army attacked and occupied the city, taking over the Appeasement Office and thereby taking control from the Nationalists.
+The Nationalist Government set up an official Zhengzhou Appeasement Office (郑州绥靖公署) (a regional military headquarters) in January 1946 at the Luzu Temple (吕祖庙) then in October 1948 the People's Liberation Army attacked and occupied the city, taking over the Appeasement Office and thereby taking control from the Nationalists.

 Zhengzhou became a city once more in 1953 then on October 30 the next year the provincial capital of Henan moved to the city from Kaifeng.
 According to official records, the reason for the move from Kaifeng was Zhengzhou's unrivalled position as a provincial traffic hub compared to other cities while its central position was more convenient for the management of the whole province as opposed to the eastern Kaifeng.
 On August 5, 1952, the decision to move the capital was official ratified by the Provincial People's Government.

 With its elevation to provincial capital status, Zhengzhou also became one of 15 national cities to focus on construction.
 Industry developed rapidly encompassing spinning and weaving, coal mining, machinery production and 65 other backbone industries.
 Ten vocational colleges and a research institute were constructed at the same time as Zhengzhou commenced a city-wide building program.
 In 1997 the Chinese State Council officially approved Zhengzhou as one of three national trade and commerce pilot centers.

 At the start of the 21st century Zhengzhou has successively received awards as "National Garden City", "Excellent Tourism City", "Optimal Conference and Exhibition City", "National Competitive City" and "National Cultural City" amongst others and has established itself as the core city and economic center of the Central China Plain.